 Poodles are derived from Barbets– French water dogs that are still around today.

 Barbets are pretty big, so unsurprisingly, the Standard Poodle was the very first size of Poodle to be acknowledged in its own right.

 Miniature and Toy Poodles were created by slowly reducing the Standard Poodle.
 This was first done for particular searching jobs.

-Changed to reproduce them for companionship.
+It was changed to reproduce them for companionship.

-Toy Poodles aren’t a recent development, in fact they’re commonly recorded as far back as the 18th Century!
+Toy Poodles aren’t a recent development; in fact, they’re commonly recorded as far back as the 18th Century!

-Fun realities About Toy Poodles
+Fun realities About Toy Poodles.